 WHAT IS BAPTISM AND WHY DO IT?

 Mark records in his gospel that John preached ‘a baptism of repentance for the forgiveness of sins‘ (Mark 1:4).
 Here, we learn that baptism is an outward sign of a life that is freed from sin.
-To ‘repent’ simply means to turn around, to change direction, to walk away from selfish living and to journey instead on the path of Godliness.
+To ‘repent’ simply means to turn around, to change direction, to walk away from selfish living and to journey instead on the path of faith.

 The connection between repentance and baptism is highlighted yet again in Acts 2.
 Here, as Peter was preaching to a large crowd, he told them to ‘repent and be baptised, every one of you, in the name of Jesus Christ for the forgiveness of your sins‘ (Acts 2:38).
 Of course, the act of being baptised in itself cannot forgive sins.
 Baptism in the New Testament is always preceded by repentance.
 Therefore, it is a testimony to what has happened in our lives.